tadessetdk/routn/README.md

 	);
 ```

-####ignoring history for actions that modify your data model
+####ignoring history for data mutating actions
-	- pass **false** boolean value as second argument when registering the route
+	- pass false as second argument to register()
-	- helpful if you don't want to add actions such as add, delete... to history
+	- useful to keep actions such as add, delete... out of history

 ```javascript
 	routn.register(